deepsarda/Project-Armada/README.md

 ## 8. Data Types & Network Payloads

-This section details the binary structures used for game logic and network communication, primarily defined in `include/common/game_types.h` and `include/common/events.h`.
+Here we detail the binary structures used for game logic and network communication, primarily defined in `include/common/game_types.h` and `include/common/events.h`.

 ### 8.1 Enumerations